• Skip to primary navigation

 The two types of cabbage are similar in taste and texture, but green cabbage is more readily available and less expensive.

-Whether you're looking for a crunchy addition to your next meal or a versatile ingredient for cooking, green cabbage is a good option to consider.
+Whether you're looking for a crunchy addition to your next meal or a flexible ingredient for cooking, green cabbage is a good option to consider.

 3 - Red Cabbage